 What is Simpplr Video?

-As a premium feature, videos can easily be added from any device.
-Videos are uploaded, managed and played directly in Simpplr.
+As a premium feature, videos can easily be added to your Simpplr instance from any device.
+Videos are uploaded to, hosted on, and played directly in Simpplr.

 - Add videos to pages, albums, events, and blogs

 - Add videos to home or site feeds